triton-inference-server/model_analyzer/docs/config_search.md

 _This mode has the following limitations:_

 - Can only be run in `quick` search mode
-- Only supports up to 4 sub-models
+- Only supports up to four composing models
-- Does not support `cpu_only` option for submodels
+- Does not support `cpu_only` option for composing models

 Ensemble models can be optimized using the Quick Search mode's hill climbing algorithm to search the ensemble sub-model's configuration spaces in parallel, looking for the maximal objective value within the specified constraints.
-Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for ensembles with up to four submodels.
+Model Analyzer has observed positive outcomes towards finding the maximum objective value; with runtimes under one hour (compared to the days it would take a brute force run to complete) for ensembles with up to four composing models.

 After Model Analyzer has found the best config(s), it will then sweep the top-N configurations found (specified by `--num-configs-per-model`) over the concurrency range before generation of the summary reports.